haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 **Note:** The same procedure can be used to introduce a mutation in an input protein structure.

-**Note:** In the `haddock-tools` scripts that you installed, there is a python script called `pdb_mutate.py` that allows you to indroduce such a mutation from the command line (call the script without arguments to see its usage):
+**Note:** In the `haddock-tools` scripts that you installed, there is a python script called `pdb_mutate.py` that allows you to introduce such a mutation from the command line (call the script without arguments to see its usage):

 <a class="prompt prompt-cmd">
   pdb_mutate.py e2a_1F3G.pdb A 90 HIS NEP >e2aP_1F3G.pdb